ThePaapyK/ThePaapyK/README.md

 Software Engineer
 -----------------

 I've been learning to code for almost a year now at ALX - Holberton School.
-You can check up some the wonderful projects I've worked on.
+You can check up some of the wonderful projects I've worked on.
 You may draw inspiration from them.

 * 🌍  I'm based in Ghana
 * ✉️  You can contact me at [paaqwadwo419@gmail.com](mailto:paaqwadwo419@gmail.com)